Elouan-G/skill-tree/README.md

 # skill-tree
-Simple C++ skill tree builder using SDLite and Graphviz
+Simple C++ skill tree builder using SQLite and Graphviz